 Powerful Engine Choices

 From the base V-6 engine that generates 285 horsepower to the massive 6.2-liter V-8 with a class-leading 420 horsepower, you have a wide range of engines to put under your hood.
 If you plan on doing a lot of towing, you may want to select from the 355 horsepower V-8 or 420 horsepower V-8, which provide the most power in the lineup.
 However, the six-cylinder turbo diesel and the turbo-four, which manage 277 and 310 horsepower respectively, cope well with rugged driving needs.
+The Silverado is often compared to the Dodge Ram, however, you’ll see why you should consider the Chevy Silverado.

 Your engine choice may be influenced by the Silverado’s fuel economy, which can vary substantially.
 The best of the bunch is the six-cylinder diesel with 23 mpg in the city and 33 mpg on the highway.
 The turbo-four is also pretty good for fuel efficiency, achieving 20 mpg in the city and 23 mpg on the highway.
 The smaller V-8 engine manages 17 mpg in the city and 23 mpg on the highway—better ratings than many rival V-8 pickups.